Come On Baby Let's Go Downtown

 "Come On Baby Let's Go Downtown", also known as "(Come On Baby Let's Go) Downtown" or "Downtown", is a song written by Danny Whitten, possibly in collaboration with Neil Young, that was first released on Crazy Horse's 1971 album Crazy Horse.
 A live version was later released on multiple Neil Young albums, most famously on his 1975 album Tonight's the Night, and then on his 2006 album Live at the Fillmore East.
-Phish has covered the song in concert.

 Lyrics and music

 The lyrics of "Come On Baby Let's Go Downtown" deal with a drug addict looking to score heroin.
 Another line assures us that "sure enough they'll be selling stuff when the moon begins to rise."
 The refrain describes how the singer is "dealing with the man" who is "sellin' stuff."

-Music lecturer Ken Bielen describes the song as "an up-tempo track" with "a barrage of electric guitar chords."
-Pitchfork critic Mark Richardson describes the song as a "joyous rave up" despite the somber theme.
+Cash Box described the single as "a Young-tinged rock side pegged as the track at FM stations" that could reach the Top 40.
+Music lecturer Ken Bielen described the song as "an up-tempo track" with "a barrage of electric guitar chords."
+Pitchfork critic Mark Richardson described the song as a "joyous rave up" despite the somber theme.
 Allmusic critic William Ruhlmann praised Whitten's writing of the song, as well as his "rocking out" in his performance on the Crazy Horse album.

 The writing credits on Tonight's the Night credited the song to both Whitten and Young, but on Crazy Horse's debut album and Live at the Fillmore East the song was credited solely to Whitten.
+Upon the Crazy Horse single release, Record World said that Young "assisted in the writing" of the song.
 Young has stated in concert that the song was written mostly by Whitten.